Why is oral hygiene so important?

 How to Brush

-If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Chalfont Office Phone Number (215) 822-3838.
+If you have any pain while brushing or have any questions about how to brush properly, please be sure to call our office at (215) 822-3838.

 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.
 Don’t forget to gently brush the surrounding gum tissue.

 Next, you will clean the biting surfaces of your teeth by using short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 After you are done, rinse to remove any plaque you might have loosened while brushing.

 How To Floss

 Periodontal disease usually appears between the teeth that your toothbrush cannot reach.
 Flossing is a very effective way to remove plaque from those surfaces.
 However, it is important to use the proper technique.
 The following instructions will help you but remember it takes time and practice.

 Start with a piece of floss (waxed is easier) about 18” long.
 Lightly wrap most of the floss around the middle finger of one hand.
 Wrap the rest of the floss around the middle finger of the other hand.